Sirimavo Bandaranaike: Leader of the Opposition (1989–1994)

 In 1992, Premadasa Udugampola, head of the Bureau of Special Operations, was forced to retire after an international outcry over human rights abuse surfaced.
 Udugampola provided a written statement that the death squads used against rebels had been backed by the government.
 Bandaranaike came out in support of his evidence, but Udugampola was charged for cultivating public hostility against the government.
-When President Premadasa was assassinated by a suicide bomber on 1 May 1993, his Prime Minister Dingiri Banda Wijetunga was sworn as acting president and nominated to complete the president's unexpired term until 2 January 1995.
+When President Premadasa was assassinated by a suicide bomber on 1 May 1993, his prime minister Dingiri Banda Wijetunga was sworn as acting president and nominated to complete the president's unexpired term until 12 November 1994.
 The members of Parliament were required to vote on the succession within a month.
 Due to her failing health, Bandaranaike chose not to run for the presidency, but to continue as opposition leader, and Wijetunga ran unopposed.

 Wijetunga convinced Bandaranaike's son, Anura, to defect to the United National Party and rewarded him with an appointment as Minister of Higher Education.
 His defection left Bandaranaike and Kumaratunga in charge of the Freedom Party.
 Due to her mother's declining health, Kumaratunga led the formation of a new coalition, the People's Alliance (PA), to contest the 1993 provincial election in the Western Province of Sri Lanka in May.
 The alliance won a landslide victory, and Kumaratunga was appointed as the chief minister in 1993.
 Subsequently, the coalition led by Kumaratunga also won the southern provincial council elections.
 Kumaratunga led the People's Alliance campaign for the 1994 parliamentary election, as her mother was recovering from surgery.
 The Alliance won a decisive victory, and Bandaranaike announced that Kumaratunga would become prime minister.
 By this time Kumaratunga had also succeeded her as the leader of the Freedom Party.
-Mentally alert but suffering from a foot ailment and complications from diabetes, Bandaranaike was confined to a wheelchair.
+Mentally alert but suffering from a foot ailment and complications from diabetes, Bandaranaike used a wheelchair.
 Having been re-elected to parliament, she was appointed to her daughter's cabinet as a Minister without Portfolio at the swearing-in ceremony held on 19 August 1994.